dmkovtun/wilroserealty_pdf_parsing/README.md

 3. 'Schedule A/B' parsing
 Fill 'Notes' column with data from section 9, rows '55.{X}' (where X will change) Take only first two columns.
-~ 3.1 (optional) Try to get addresses from data collected in 'Step 3'
+~ 3.1 Try to get addresses from data collected in 'Step 3'
 4. 'Schedule D' parsing (may be tricky)
 In section 'List Creditors Who Have Secured Claims' Get "Creditor's Name" from rows '2.{X}'
 Also get "Creditor's mailing address"

 (not decided yet): Save to 'Creditors Info' column.
 Maybe will need two columns

-Required modules:
-- Google Sheets usage (login, read, edit, save)
-- Status webpage scraping
-- (possibly) CSV parsing
-- PDF file download
-- PDF file content reading and parsing

-Code requirements:
-- Extensible
-- (ideally) Processes & downloads data concurrently
-- Runs as easy as possible
-- Easy to setup required dependencies
-- Easy readme file
-- Runs locally on Mac for now

-Future extensibility requirements:
-- Code running on schedule in cloud
-- CRM integration
-- Third-party API integration with possibility to integrate several ones